TheConstructRIT/Machine-Swipe-System/docs/Setup.md

 To setup the system for a specific machine, `configuraiton.json` needs to be modified.
 The configuration includes the following options:
-- InternalName - the name used with HTTP requests.
-- DisplayName - the name displayed to the end user *(currently not used)*
+- DisplayName - the name displayed to the end user.
-- DefaultSessionTime - the default session time if the server can't be reached.
-To make the machine not allow sessions when the server is unreachable, this should be set to 0.
+- DefaultSessionTime - the default session time for an authorized user.
-- ServerEndpoint - the server endpoint used for network requests.
-This must not include a final slash (`/`) or it will cause the requests to fail.
-If the server is local (on the same device) either `localhost` or `127.0.0.1` should be used.
 - AlarmActivationTime - the time (in seconds) that the alarm will beep for 5 times if the session goes below it.
 To disable it, this number should be set greater than the session time, or set to 0.